kyuditsky/kyuditsky/README.md

 - Got here by ways of thrifted video equipment & circuit-bending toy keyboards
 - Once owned a Yamaha CX5M Music Computer as well as an Italian Accordion
 - Multi-disciplinary looking to learn new things everyday
-- Design in Kicad & SketchUp
+- Design in Kicad, SketchUp, & Fusion360